 Shell: 1 SC, *SK next SC, 5 DC into next SC, SK next SC, 1 SC into next SC,* repeat *to the end.

-As always, leave me a comment if you have a question, or this pattern doesn’t make sense to you and I will help you as much as possible.
+Thanks so much for coming to our website!
 The easiest and fastest way is to find me on Instagram @daisyfarmcrafts.
 Or shoot me an email at firstname.lastname@example.org or feel free to leave a comment.

 I also have a Facebook page, a Pinterest page, a Twitter account, a YouTube channel all named Daisy Farm Crafts.
 So come and find me!
 I do love Instagram the best and I’d love if you’d tag me and share a picture of what you are making!